…the evolution of a Grand Dame.

 The Gate, Roe says, is the theatre in which he feels the most comfortable.
 “The people there are great, the staff are great.
 You know where the stage door is at the box office?
 I get a slight thrill every time the door slams behind me and I’m in for the night to do a show.
 You kinda feel like nobody can touch you.
 It’s a weird sensation but it’s a very comforting sound, you just feel like you’re home.”

-Roe is taking up a role in the first production of the new programme, The Great Gatsby, which follows in The Gate tradition of novel adaptation, ‘from page to stage’.
-And there is a twist.
-“They’re taking the seats out of the place.
-There’ll be a cocktail bar in the auditorium.
-You’ll be going to a party in Gatsby’s mansion.”
-This is right up Roe’s street, as an actor with experience in improvisation, “It’s a challenge and challenges are great.”
-Does he feel he’s witnessing the evolution of the theatre under Cartmell?
+Roe took up a role in Cartmell’s first production at the theatre, The Great Gatsby, which followed in The Gate tradition of novel adaptation, ‘from page to stage’.
+And there was a twist.
+The seats were taken out; there was a cocktail bar in the auditorium.
+It was like going to a party in Gatsby’s mansion.
+This was right up Roe’s street, as an actor with experience in improvisation, “It was a challenge and challenges are great.”
+Did he feel he’d witnessed the evolution of the theatre under Cartmell?
 “Definitely.
-She has literally taken the seats out of the theatre and changed the face of the theatre for eleven weeks.
-It’s a very significant gesture.”
+She literally took the seats out and changed the face of the theatre for eleven weeks… a very significant gesture.”

 But these big changes won’t leave the old loyal audience behind.
 “Without upsetting them and saying this is not for you anymore, they’re saying this is still for you, we’re trying something different.”

-Murphy fits into the new programme at the “intersection between the canon and a contemporary world view.
+Murphy sees herself fitting into the new programme at the “intersection between the canon and a contemporary world view.
 It’s about that intersection where it can be work that’s made to a high standard with amazing production values, and commercial success, but still has a real integrity and real politics to it…a sense of saying something about the world while also getting the bums on seats.”

-Murphy sees the new programme as one that acknowledges the community that the theatre building sits within.
-“That’s the kind of work I’m interested in making as well but how do you acknowledge that, yes, this is a beautiful very grand Georgian building but it sits right within the centre of north Dublin city and just to start to hear the voices of people that you traditionally hear in that area, and the voices of different ethnicities.
+Murphy believes it’s important for the Gate to acknowledge the community that the theatre building sits within.
+“That’s the kind of work I’m interested in making as well but how do you acknowledge that, yes, this is a beautiful, very grand Georgian building but it sits right within the centre of north Dublin city and just to start to hear the voices of people that you traditionally hear in that area, and the voices of different ethnicities.
 I think we’re at the beginning of something potentially really radical in that sense.”